top of page

 • Nice-to-have: Custom cabinetry, luxury bathroom fixtures, designer lighting

-By separating the essentials from the extras, you can focus your budget on projects that increase your home’s value and improve everyday living, while leaving room for future upgrades.
+By separating the essentials from the extras, you can focus your budget on projects that increase your home’s value and improve everyday living.
+This approach also leaves room for future upgrades.

 3. Get Multiple Quotes from Contractors